tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Open the unsolved version to begin the demo.
 Incorporate the following points into your demonstration as you live code the solution:

-Open the lesson slides and move to the "Results" section, introduce the concept of ROI and highlight the following:
+Open the lesson slides and move to the "Results" section, introduce the concept of ROI, and highlight the following:

 * A **return on investment (ROI)** is a percentage calculation that signifies either a profit or loss relative to the initial cost of an investment.

-* ROI calculations can be used to standardize and compare the investment performances of varying asset classes such as equities, bonds, real estate, etc.
+* ROI calculations can be used to standardize and compare the investment performances of varying asset classes, such as equities, bonds, real estate, etc.

-Explain to students that ROI can be easily calculated in pure Python, show them the code in the slide and switch to the unsolved version of the Jupyter notebook to begin the demo.
+Explain to students that ROI can be easily calculated in pure Python.
+Show them the code in the slide and switch to the unsolved version of the Jupyter notebook to begin the demo.

 Incorporate the following points into your demonstration as you live code the solution:

-* Let's imagine that you invested 100 dollars last week in a single stock.
+* Let's imagine that you invested $100 last week in a single stock.

-* Suppose that you check the current price of the stock Today and its current price is 110 dollars.
+* Suppose that you check the current price of the stock today and its current price is $110.

 * How can you calculate the ROI using Python?